 CBD for pets

 As more and more people are recommending CBD for pets, it is time to take a close look at the natural compound extracted from the cannabis plant that courts controversy and praise in equal measures.
 While the controversy arises mostly about the legality of CBD, the praises are all about the medical benefits that it brings to the table and the reason for its popularity among pet lovers.
-Numerous examples prove the efficacy and effectiveness of cannabis on pets that relieves it from travel-related and other anxiety.
+Numerous examples prove the efficacy and effectiveness of cannabis on pets which relieves it from travel-related and other anxiety.
 THC has proved to be an effective tumor inhibitor, and CBD works very well in pain management.